-My research interests lie in the fields of Labor Economics and Political Economy.
-I am particularly interested in the formation of beliefs and preferences in labor market contexts.
+My research interests lie in the fields of Labor Economics, Political Economy, and Behavioral Economics.
+I am particularly interested in studying the role of preferences and beliefs in labor market contexts.

 Working Papers